johnascott1/Project1Final/grades/Lab 7 Questions.md

 description of the resolution, and the fee charged to the customer.
 Note that many of these variables are already declared in ServiceCall, and a WaterHeater is a type of ServiceCall.
 So WaterHeater should be a subclass of ServiceCall, so it will have the same variables that ServiceCall does.
-You'll need to add the WaterHeater specific variables.
+You'll need to add the WaterHeater-specific variables.

 b.
 The city requires that all service calls to water heaters have a mandatory $20 extra charge added.
-As this applies to all water heaters, add a static variable to your class to store this data.
+As this applies to all water heaters, add a static variable called cityFee to your class to store this data.

 c.
 Add a toString method to WaterHeater which returns a string containing all the static and instance variables for a WaterHeater.
 You should break down the fee into the service charge plus the $20 mandatory city fee.

 d.
+Create a constructor to set the following variables, in this order: address, description of the problem, date reported, and the age of the water heater.

+e.
 Add code to ServiceCallManager.java to test your new class.
 Make sure you can add service calls for water heaters to the list of today's ServiceCalls.